Notgnoshi/notgnoshi.github.io/_posts/2016-08-15-installing-numba-on-ubuntu.md

 ---
 layout: post
-title: Installing Numba 0.27.0 on Ubuntu 16.04 LTS
+title: Installing Numba on Ubuntu
-meta: A brief description of how to install Numba on Ubuntu 16.04
+meta: A brief description of how to install Numba 0.27.0 on Ubuntu 16.04
 ---

 There are several ways to speed up your Python code, and using Numba's Just-In-Time (JIT) compilation is one of the easiest.
 However, it can be a pain to install Numba.